ilur98/DGQ/README.md

 ## Reference

-If you find AWQ useful or relevant to your research, please kindly cite our paper:
+If you find our work useful or relevant to your research, please kindly cite our paper:

 ```
 @article{zhang2023dual,